cortex-js/cortexjs.io/docs/compute-engine/82-reference-collections.md

 </FunctionDefinition>

-## Converting Lazy Collections to Eager Collections
+## Materializing Collections

+Materializing a collection means converting it from a lazy representation to an eager one.
+This involves evaluating all elements of the collection and storing them in memory.

 <nav className="hidden">
 ### ListFrom